SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 6 corruption damage; I < 3 frightened (save ends)
 > - **17+:** 7 corruption damage; I < 4 frightened (save ends)
 >
 > **Effect:** A target frightened this way is frightened of all undead.
-This effect ends early if the mournling is destroyed
+This effect ends early if the mournling is destroyed.

 > ⭐️ **Arise**
 >